Jacky Ickx: Later career (1976–1979)

-Endurance racing
+Endurance racing career

-Career

 In 1966, Ickx teamed up with Hubert Hahne in a BMW 2000TI to win the Spa 24 Hours endurance race in his native Belgium.
 In 1967, Ickx won the 1000km of Spa with Dick Thompson in the Gulf-liveried JW Automotive Mirage M1.
 In 1968, Ickx won the Brands Hatch six-hour endurance race partnered with Brian Redman in a John Wyer entered Ford GT40 Mk1.
 Ickx would go on to win the Brands race on a further three occasions, in 1972 for Ferrari alongside Mario Andretti and 1977 and 1982 driving Porsches with Jochen Mass and Derek Bell respectively.

 Ickx won the 1969 24 Hours of Le Mans, his first victory in that race.
 This race also saw the first appearance of the Porsche 917 at Le Mans, which was regarded by far as the favourite.
 The Ford GT40 that Ickx drove with Jackie Oliver appeared at that time to be an obsolete car, outperformed by the new Porsche 917 but also by the older Porsche 908 and the new generation of 3-litre prototypes from Ferrari, Matra and Alfa Romeo.

 As Ickx was opposed to the traditional Le Mans start which he considered to be dangerous, he slowly walked across the track to his machine, instead of running.
 He locked the safety belt carefully and thus was the last to start the race, chasing the field.
 On lap one, private driver John Woolfe, who had not taken time to belt himself in, had a fatal accident in his new and powerful 917.

 During the race the Porsche 917 cars proved unreliable, and none finished.
 The last four hours of the race turned into a duel between the Porsche 908 of Hans Herrmann/Gérard Larrousse and the Ford GT-40 of Ickx/Oliver.
 In the last hour, Ickx and Herrmann continually leapfrogged each other, the Porsche being faster on the straights owing to having less aerodynamic drag, while being passed again under braking as the brake pads were worn and the team reckoned there was not enough time left to change them.
 Ickx won the race by the smallest of competitive margins ever, with less than 120 yd between the two cars, despite having lost a bigger distance intentionally at the start.
 He also won his case for safety: from 1970, all drivers could start the race sitting in their cars with the belts tightened properly.

 In later years, Ickx won a record six times at the 24h race at Le Mans, becoming known as "Monsieur Le Mans".
 Three of the wins were with Derek Bell: this would become one of the most legendary partnerships.
 In 2005, Tom Kristensen surpassed Ickx's record and when Kristensen announced his proposed retirement at the end of the 2014 season had nine victories.